thebruce13/twenty-twenty-hugo/exampleSite/content/blog/a-journey-begins.md

 ## My First Render

 The heading image here is my first image from trying to learn Architectural Visualization.
-I watched this video from the Blender Guru.

-<iframe width="560" height="315" src="[https://www.youtube.com/embed/wrzSrjAY69c](https://www.youtube.com/embed/wrzSrjAY69c "https://www.youtube.com/embed/wrzSrjAY69c")" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+I watched [How to Make Interiors in Blender (Tutorial) by the Blender Guru](https://youtu.be/wrzSrjAY69c).
+And like, it looks kinda cool but in reality it is beginners work, and that is what I am at this point.
+Maybe an advanced beginner.
+I know a lot of the software but producing production quality results is beyond me.